SaiGuy1/Insultly-Backend/README.md

 ![](images/1.png)

 ## Profile Page
-this is where your created tasks are displayed
+### This is where your Created Tasks are Displayed
+### 📍React Google Maps API Centers and Places Pin on Location where Task/Errand will take place
+### ⏱Timer Component Counts Down and Changes State and Displays Insult When Timer Ends
 ![](images/3.png)
 ![](images/2.png)
 ![](images/4.png)